Xiaomi Mi Smart Speaker review: Don’t sweat it, just buy it! | Pocketnow

 According to the company, the Mi Smart Speaker comes equipped with 10,531 sound holes in the 0.7mm metal mesh to provide better sound than its competitors.
 Moreover, the perforations are designed in a way that keeps dust out of the speaker.

 There is a light ring at the top of the device, which acts as a visual indicator for notifications.
 It lights up when the Assistant is triggered.
-However, it doesn’t indicate the volume level.
+However, it can be improved upon.
 Talking about the competition, the Echo Dot comes with a light that changes its length to indicate the battery level.
-On the other hand, the ring light doesn’t indicate change in volume.
+On the other hand, the ring light on Mi Smart Speaker doesn’t indicate a change in volume.
 Hence, I wasn’t able to tell the volume level at which the speaker was operating.

 On the top, there are four buttons: volume down, play/pause, mute, and volume up.
 The ring light color changes to orange when you tap the mute button to denote the function.
 Furthermore, there are two far-field mics at the top.
 I had absolutely no problem with voice commands in a quiet room.
 However, it is a different story when you’ve a TV turned on in the background.
 All in all, the mics do their job very well.
 There is also a Mi logo at the front.
 On the bottom lies rubber feet.